nvnhann/Predict-Bike-Sharing-Demand-with-AutoGluon/report-template.md

 ### What was the top-ranked model that performed?

-The top-ranked model in the initial training phase was `RandomForest`, which performed the best in terms of accuracy compared to other models tested.
+The top-ranked model in the initial training phase was `WeightedEnsemble_L3`, which performed the best in terms of accuracy compared to other models tested.

 ## Exploratory Data Analysis and Feature Creation

 ### What did the exploratory analysis find and how did you add additional features?

-Exploratory Data Analysis (EDA) revealed that multiple factors influence bike-sharing demand, including weather, temperature, humidity, and days of the week.
-I added additional features such as 'weather_condition', 'hour_of_day', and 'day_of_week' to help the model learn better from the data.
+The exploratory data analysis (EDA) revealed several factors influencing bike-sharing demand, including the time of day and day of the year.
+I added additional features such as 'year', 'month', 'day', and 'hour' to help the model learn better from the data.

 ### How much better did your model perform after adding additional features and why do you think that is?